Grant-Steinfeld/hlf-private-data/README.md

 ## What you will learn
-1. Security wrt HLF - from on-premise to Red Hat VM /bare metal - to IBM Cloud journey free, to pay-as-you go accounts to enterprise HLF running on LinuxONE
+1. Security with respect to hardware.
+Ranging from commodity hardware, to Mainframe running LinuxONE
 1. Security quality of HLF ( Audit - Quintessance v1.1 and upcoming audits for v2.0)
 1. Privacy options in HLF
 1. How to create and deploy HLF Private Data Collections